shawnbrown/datatest/docs/intro.rst

 Reference Data
 ==============

 Datatest also supports the use of reference data from external sources (files or databases).
-While the tests in our first example include their required values directly in the methods themselves, doing so becomes inconvenient when working with larger amounts of reference data.
+While our first example defined its requirements directly in the methods themselves, doing so becomes inconvenient when working with large amounts of required values.

 To continue testing the data from our first example, we can use the following table as reference data (**regional_report.csv**):